equigley2/data_exploration_case_study/README.rst

 NBA Basketball data set
 -----------------------------------------------
 The nba_data.csv includes average per-game data for all NBA players between the 2013-17 seasons.
-Features include points, rebounds, blocks, assists, etc. Explore trends in specific fields over time or compare differences in teams, positions, and seasons, while utilizing groupbys, pivot tables, and plotting.
+Fields include points, rebounds, blocks, assists, etc. Explore trends in specific fields over time or compare differences in teams, positions, and seasons, while utilizing groupbys, pivot tables, and plotting.
 Be aware that there are missing data that might affect your findings, so create a plan of